piqnt/planck.js/README.md

     - `'remove-fixture'`
     - `'remove-body'`

-### Rendering
+#### Rendering

-Planck.js does not include rendering and graphics by default, however you can use one of these options:
+Planck.js core library does not include any graphics by default, see [Rendering and Integration](#rendering-and-integration) section for more info and available options.

-- For testing and development use testbed, see [Try it](#try-it) and [Development](#development) sections
-- Develop a renderer or integrate with an existing graphics library, see [Rendering and Integration](#rendering-and-integration) section
-- Use an existing renderer, such as [RealPeha/planck-renderer](https://github.com/RealPeha/planck-renderer)

 ## Resources and References
 - <a href="http://box2d.org/documentation/" target="_blank">Box2D Manual</a> and <a href="https://github.com/erincatto/Box2D/wiki/FAQ" target="_blank">FAQ</a> are highly recommended to get started.